4 min read / 11 October 2023 / yasmin sharp

 The dimensions of compliant CLP labels should be sized in relation to the package.

-This is also true of any pictograms you need to include on the label, as they must relate to the minimum size requirements (see table above).
+This is also true of any pictograms you need to include on the label, as they must relate to the minimum label size requirements (see table above).

 You can use the CLP label sizing guide below to identify how large your pictograms need to be: